badokun/lightning-metrics/README.md

 [Application Options]
 tlsextraip=0.0.0.0
 restlisten=0.0.0.0:8080
-no-macaroons=true
 ```

 The `tlsextraip` is required if you plan on running the application on different machine to where the [Lightning Network Daemon](https://github.com/lightningnetwork/lnd) ️is running.
-To simplify configuration
-the `no-macaroons` option should be set to `true`.

 ## Usage